SixLabors/ZlibStream/readme.md

 |      DotNetDeflate |           9 |             0.5439 ns |           0.0197 ns |           0.0242 ns |             0.5363 ns | 0.000 |    0.00 |       -1 |         - |         - |     - |          - |
 |        ZLibManaged |           9 | 2,916,993,316.6667 ns |  27,913,133.3542 ns |  21,792,738.4751 ns | 2,918,461,850.0000 ns | 0.954 |    0.11 |   553817 |         - |         - |     - | 51372664 B |

-Notes.
-- DeflateStream uses a different (and vastly superior) compression for level 1 which we should investigate.
-- DeflateStream produces a 34% larger file at compression level 6.
-- DeflateStream does not allow compression levels > 6.